symbol/symbol-docs/source/guides/transaction/signing-announced-aggregate-bonded-transactions-automatically.rst

 What's next?
 ************

-In this guide, you have seen how to create an automatic signature for an account aggregate bonded transactions.
-Now that you know some general concepts, you could extend it by filtering transactions matching some constraints.
+Extend the previous function for signing transactions if they follow some constraints.

 * Aggregate transactions with two inner transactions.
 * Two inner transactions must be transfer transactions.
 * The transaction sending funds must have yourself as the signer.
 * The transaction sending funds should have only one mosaic, being this less than 100 XEM.

 Try it yourself!
-Here you have the implementation:
+Here you have a possible implementation:

 .. example-code::